datamann1013/Smarthome/README.md

 - Alert LED activates when water level goes below set threshold
 - Manual LED can be controlled independently through the Blynk app
 - Time-based LED control operates based on user-defined schedule
+- LED state changes occur within each hour
+- Supports cross-minute operation when ON second is greater than OFF second

 # Debugging
 - Serial output provides detailed information at 115200 baud rate